soroush/graphicsmagick/www/FAQ.rst

 in GraphicsMagick, with non-parallelizable code paths often dominating the time.

-It is my belief that stand-alone GPUs are a poor design (expensive, inefficient, failure-prone, bandwidth bottlenecked, lack functionality, are insecure, and are not supported in servers) and that multi-core CPUs will ultimately prevail.
+It is my belief that stand-alone GPUs are a poor design for general computing tasks (expensive, inefficient, failure-prone, bandwidth bottlenecked, lack functionality, are insecure, and are not supported in servers) and that multi-core CPUs will continue to dominate the computing market.
 Functionality which currently works best in a GPU will simply be integrated into tomorrow's multi-core CPUs and C compilers will naturally support that functionality.
 Once GPU capabilities are integrated into CPUs, there will be no more need to develop specialized code for a GPU.
 Today 16 core CPUs are readily available for purchase in systems at reasonable prices, and this trend is certain to continue.

 Future multi-core CPUs will use a similar amount of power to today's CPUs, will idle at very low power consumption levels, and will fit